A Night on Freret Street

 Photo courtesy of Cure NOLA on Facebook

-Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past ten years, becoming a food and entertainment destination in its own right.
+Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past 10 years, becoming a food and entertainment destination in its own right.
 From Japanese to Southern soul food, there’s a cuisine for almost everyone — and Freret Street is only two blocks from the Alder Hotel.

-High Hat Cafe (4500 Freret Street)
+High Hat Cafe (4500 Freret St.)

-Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is a great place to grab a plate of fried catfish, a bowl of chicken and andouille gumbo or a shrimp po-boy.
+Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is a great place to grab a plate of fried catfish, a bowl of chicken and andouille gumbo, or a shrimp po-boy.
 Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie, which is considered among New Orleans’ best by Eater magazine.
 (Save room for a snack at the next Freret Street destination.)

-Piccolo Gelateria (4525 Freret Street)
+Piccola Gelateria (4525 Freret St.)

 This husband-and-wife dessert stop offers crepes, piadina flatbread and coffee, but the menu’s standout (and the restaurant’s focus) is small-batch, handcrafted Italian gelato.
 Made without preservatives or artificial ingredients, the dense, creamy frozen dessert comes in classic and experimental flavors including bananas Foster, caramelized fig and pistachio.

-Gasa Gasa (4920 Freret Street)
+Gasa Gasa (4920 Freret St.)